-Why, you ask?
+Now, if you log into WebBroker, you’ll see that the same feature has a new name — Goals.
+Why do you ask?
 Because TD Direct Investing just launched a new mobile app-based service, and you guessed it, they’re calling it TD GoalAssist™.

 So, what is this new app all about?
 How does it compare to WebBroker, the main trading platform offered through TD Direct Investing?
 And how does it compare to other trading apps in Canada?

 Well, I’m about to tell you.
 When Goals first launched with WebBroker in April 2019, it was to help DIY investors set up and track their investment goals with their different portfolios.
-Although I’m still a big fan of the feature, I did have some ideas to make it even better that I expressed to the TD team early on.
+Although I’m still a big fan of the feature, I did have some ideas to make it even better than I expressed to the TD team early on.

 Little did I know, they were already several steps ahead of me.